-The Union shall provide an irrevocable and unconditional guarantee to the EIB for financing and investment operations covered by this Regulation and by the EFSI Agreement (EU guarantee) where those operations:

-- (a) are carried out within the Union; or - (b) involve entities located or established in one or more Member States and extend to one or more third countries falling within the scope of the European Neighbourhood Policy, including the Strategic Partnership, the enlargement policy, the European Economic Area or the European Free Trade Association, or to an overseas country or territory as set out in Annex II to the TFEU, whether or not there is a partner in those third countries or overseas countries or territories.
+The Union shall provide an irrevocable and unconditional guarantee to the EIB for financing or investment operations covered by this Regulation and by the EFSI Agreement ('EU guarantee') and carried out within the Union, or operations involving entities located or established in one or more member states and extending to one or more third countries falling within the scope of the European Neighbourhood Policy including the Strategic Partnership, the Enlargement Policy, and the European Economic Area or the European Free Trade Association, or to an Overseas Country or Territory, as set out in Annex II to the TFEU, whether or not there is a partner in those countries or overseas countries or territories.
 The EU guarantee shall be granted as a guarantee on demand in respect of instruments referred to in Article 10.